innovationinsoftware/tf-vault-intermediate/labs/hcp-terraform-health-assessments/index.md

 ### Step 1: Enable at Workspace Level

-1. Sign in to HCP Terraform and navigate to your workspace
+1. Sign in to HCP Terraform and navigate to your `tf-vault-qa-{your-initials}` workspace
-2. Verify that your workspace satisfies the health assessment requirements
+2. Verify that your workspace satisfies the health assessment requirements:
+   - Workspace has a Terraform configuration (EC2 instances)
+   - Workspace has AWS credentials configured
+   - Workspace has appropriate permissions
 3. Go to the workspace and click **Settings**, then click **Health**
 4. Select **Enable** under Health Assessments
 5. Click **Save settings**